 - Know and follow the rules of camp.

-- Let an adult know if someone is teasing or bullying me.
+- Let an adult know if someone is bullying me.
 (Reporting is confidential)

 - Let an adult know if I witness someone else being bullied.
 (Reporting is confidential)